 Pets for Vets® at Animal Friends

-Founded in 1943 as an avenue of support for soldiers leaving for World War II who had no place to safely leave their beloved companion animals, Animal Friends has a longstanding commitment to the brave men and women serving in our Armed Forces.
+Founded in 1943 as an avenue of support for soldiers leaving for World War II who had no place to safely leave their beloved companion animals, Animal Friends has a longstanding commitment to the brave individuals serving in our Armed Forces.
 Many troops return home with scars – both seen and unseen – that make it difficult to transition back to civilian life.
 These stresses come in many forms.
-Post-Traumatic Stress Disorder (PTSD) and Traumatic Brain Injury (TBI) are the best known, but there are many others including family and relationship traumas, financial pressures, moral injury, toxic command, depression, and countless others.
+Post-Traumatic Stress Disorder (PTSD) and Traumatic Brain Injury (TBI) are the best known, but there are many others including family and relationship traumas, financial pressures, moral injury, toxic command, depression and countless others.
 As a result, data indicate that every day 22 veterans or active duty soldiers commit suicide.
 Nearly one every hour.

 At the same time, we know millions of wonderful companion animals across the country capable of supporting a healing and meaningful relationship, wait in shelters for a loving home.
 To help address these combined needs and to strengthen our commitment to veterans, Animal Friends is pleased to serve as the Pittsburgh Chapter of Pets For Vets®.
 Under the auspice of the Maj.
 Benjamin Follansbee Memorial Fund, Pets for Vets® at Animal Friends offers a series of targeted adoption programs to support and thank our regional veterans.
 These options include providing specially selected, trained and fully certified companion dogs or occasionally cats to veterans who are felt to be at risk.
 These animals are provided completely free of charge including spaying or neutering, all vaccines and other necessary medical care, microchipping and follow up training after the dog is placed.
 We are also committed to matching any veteran with a companion animal while waiving the requested adoption donation.